 Despite interviews with those who knew the little boy and searches along the beach, Jonathan was never found.

 In 1989, 21 years after Jonathan vanished, a man telephoned Marjean claiming to be her long-lost boy.
 She agreed to meet the man.
-The next day, David Bonnabel flew to Talahassaee to meet the Hagans.
+The next day, David Bonnabel flew to Tallahassee to meet the Hagans.
 Marjean took one look at him and believed it was Jonathan.
-David also claimed to remember certain things about the family; for example, the green car the family owned around the time of Jonathan’s disappearance.
+David also claimed to remember certain things about the family, for example, the family-owned green car around the time of Jonathan’s disappearance.

-However, as she spoke further with David, things just did not feel right, so Marjean asked had a DNA test performed.
+However, as she spoke further with David, things did not feel right, so Marjean asked for a DNA test to be performed.
 It proved he was not Jonathan Hagans.